Poster Design

 A poster is usually split into three segments: headline, details and fine print.

-The headline is the main text element of a poster; usually the title of the event or product.
-This should be in a bold, readable font.
+The headline is the main text element of a poster.
+It is usually the title of the event or product.
+The headline should be in bold, readable font.

 The details are usually in a smaller font (about half the size).
 This is the main information that you want to say. if it’s an event, where and when it is.
-If it’s a product, what it is and what it does.
+If it’s a product, what is it, and what does it do?

 The fine print is the last segment, and it is usually smaller in size again.
-This may be information on where to get tickets or other information that you want read, but it won’t usually be attention grabbing – that’s the headline’s job!
+This may be information on where to get tickets or other information that you want to read, but it won’t usually be attention-grabbing – that’s the headline’s job!

 Grab Attention With Design!